Ecommerce loyalty programs: How to keep customers coming back for more

 To achieve these benefits, loyalty programs typically offer rewards, discounts, and other exclusive benefits in exchange for repeat purchases, personal information, and/or recurring payments.

-Ecommerce loyalty programs come in three key types: the subscription, the rewards program, and the membership.
+Loyalty programs for ecommerce come in three key types: the subscription, the rewards program, and the membership.

 Ecommerce subscriptions (also known as subscription commerce) involve a company making recurring charges to customers for ongoing access to products, services, or benefits.
 Examples include Amazon Prime, Walmart+, and eBay Plus.